gosang/gosang.github.io/content/posts/dotnet/implementing-minimal-api-with-asp-dotnet-core-using-pepr.md

 ASP.NET Core 8's Minimal API with the REPR pattern is a powerful tool for building lightweight, performant APIs.
 By following the principles of Request-Endpoint-Response, developers can create clean, efficient APIs suited to a variety of use cases, from microservices to serverless functions.
 However, careful consideration should be given to the scalability and maintainability of such APIs as the application grows.

+A sample Minimal API can be found at [CQRS.MinimalAPI.Sample](https://github.com/gosang/CQRS.MinimalAPI.Sample).

 # References

 - [Microsoft Docs on Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis)